fredgibbs/fredgibbs.github.io/courses/food-technology-society/index.md

 ## Student Learning Outcomes
 - Articulate the history of the US food system and its relationship with technological developments
-- Think broadly and critically about how food is produced and how technological improvements have altered food systems
+- Think broadly and critically about how food is produced and how technological improvements have altered food systems and our relationship to food
 - Articulate clear arguments about the intersection of agriculture, consumerism, environmental and population health
 - Understand modern technological developments with respect to food in historical context
+- Critically evaluate argument and evidence in any food-related writing

 ## Work Requirements and Grading
 - Thorough preparedness and engaged participation in most every class meeting.
 This is a class that's focused on cultivating different perspectives about how we can think about food, technology, and society---not just memorizing and regurgitating supposedly important "facts".
 (16 points; roughly .5 points per class)